jakobzhao/storymap/readme.md

     zoom: `integer`,      // the zooming levelr of the map scene.
     layers: `array`,      // the array of layers to add on.
-    name: `string`        // the name of the scence This name will be used in the navwidget and/or navbar if any }
+    name: `string`        // the name of the scence This name will be used in the navwidget and/or navbar if any
+    script: `function`    // the function to execute at the associated scene.
+}
 ```